siemens/ix/packages/documentation/docs/getting-started-for-designers.md

 </CardList> -->

 <Layout
-description="iX is a Component based system which allows you to build highly complex Apps based on your needs."> </Layout>
+description="iX is a Component based system which allows you to build highly complex apps based on your needs."> </Layout>

 <CardList>
   <Card label="Installation" isPrimary={true} size="big" link="installation" icon="disk" />